-PANORAMIC Hubs will include GP sites (either single practices or a federation of practices that are able to operate under a single site agreement and Principle Investigator to undertake study procedures as detailed in the protocol), community trusts, and other healthcare providers.
+PANORAMIC Hubs will include GP sites (either single practices or a federation of practices that are able to operate under a single site agreement and Principal Investigator to undertake study procedures as detailed in the protocol), community trusts, and other health service providers, including government agencies e.g., UK Health Security Agency.
 Potential participants can be referred to Hubs by other health care facilities for possible inclusion.
 As well as recruiting patients through routine consultations, Hubs will search their databases and test results they receive for patients defined as clinically vulnerable (see inclusion criteria for definition) with a positive test for COVID-19, and telephone or text them to invite them to take part in the trial.
-Either face-to-face or by telephone, an appropriately qualified clinician at the Hub will explain the trial to the potentially eligible participant; collect screening, baseline and contact information; take informed consent; and confirm eligibility (see details below for each trial procedure).
-If the participant is eligible, they will automatically be randomised to one of the trial arms, and provided with a participant pack (see section 3.1 Medication Distribution).
+Either face-to-face or by telephone, an appropriately qualified clinician at the Hub will explain the trial to the potentially eligible participant; collect screening, baseline, and contact information; take informed consent; and confirm eligibility (see details below for each trial procedure).
+If the participant is eligible, they will automatically be randomised to one of the trials arms and provided with a participant pack (see section 3.1 Medication Distribution).